yiadka/wikistatistics/README.md

 Type the words that you want to know:
 ```
 Type your keywords you want to know, and get the index of the words.

+**Warning**
+This application is not available in any language other than English.